Tennessee vs. Purdue Music City Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 Over/Under Insights

-- Tennessee and its opponents have gone over the current 63.5-point total in seven of 12 games this season.
+- Tennessee and its opponents have combined to score more than 63.5 points in seven of 12 games this season.

-- Purdue's games have gone over 63.5 points in two opportunities this season.
+- Purdue and its opponents have combined to score more than 63.5 points in two games this season.

-- The combined points per game average of the two teams, 66.3, is 2.8 points greater than Thursday's over/under.
+- The combined points per game average of the two teams, 66.3, is 2.8 points above Thursday's over/under.

 - The 48 combined points per game that these two squads have allowed this season are 15.5 fewer than the 63.5 over/under in this contest.